What is the Communications Workers of America (CWA)?

 Who can I contact if I have further questions?

 Please talk to a CWA member at AT&T Mobility, and union supporters at your location.
-You may also contact CWA by leaving a voice message at 800-424-2872, or e-mailing us.
+You may also contact CWA at 202-434-1100, or e-mail us.
 We will try to get you the information that you request, or put you in touch with someone who will.

 What if I don’t want to support or join CWA?